BAJAJ ASSET MANAGEMENT LIMITED.

 Bajaj Finserv AMC for assistance.

-Yes, equity funds carry a higher level of risk compared to debt funds due to the volatility of the stock market.
+Yes, such funds are classified as very high risk due to the volatility of the stock market.
 They are subject to market fluctuations, economic conditions, and company-specific risks.
+A long investment horizon is required to potentially tide over interim volatility.

-Most equity mutual funds in India are open-ended, meaning investors can buy or sell units at any time.
-However, funds like ELSS have lock-in period.
-Some equity funds may have exit loads or redemption fees for early withdrawals.
+Most equity mutual funds are open-ended, meaning investors can buy or sell units at any time.
+However, ELSS funds have a lock-in period.
+Some funds may have exit loads or redemption fees for early withdrawals.

 When selecting an equity fund, consider your investment goals, risk tolerance, and time horizon.
 Look for funds with a consistent track record of performance, experienced fund managers, and a well-diversified portfolio aligned with your investment objectives.
 Conduct thorough research and seek professional advice if needed.